-The Lower Cape Fear Deanery sponsors a Traditional Latin Mass on the fourth Sunday of each month at the Basilica Shrine of Saint Mary at the corner of 5th and Ann Streets in downtown Wilmington.
+The Lower Cape Fear Deanery sponsors a Traditional Latin Mass typically on the fourth Sunday of each month at the Basilica Shrine of Saint Mary at the corner of 5th and Ann Streets in downtown Wilmington.
+However, this month it will be held on the third Sunday.
 Mass is offered at 5pm.

 Confessions will be held prior to Mass until 4:45.

 Bring your 1962 Missal and bring a friend!

 Our first November show will be with the president and national director of St. Paul Street Evangelization.
 This organization, founded in May 2012, is a grassroots, non-profit organization dedicated to responding to the mandate of Jesus to preach the Gospel to all nations by taking the Catholic Faith to the streets.
 Steve Dawson is the president and national director of SPSE, and Peter Lamporte sits on its national Board of Advisers.

 Our second November show features the marketing director for Ignatius Press, Anthony Ryan.
 Ignatius Press is a Catholic publishing house based in San Francisco.
 Anthony discusses two recent publications from Ignatius: the first book is an in-depth biography of Blessed Pier Giorgio Frassati called A Hero for our Times, and the second book, Guadalupe Mysteries: Deciphering the Code, is an almost encyclopedic investigation of the miraculous image of Our Lady of Guadalupe on St. Juan Diego's tilma, with stunning photographic, scientific, mathematical, and medical research that will astound its readers!
 Both books are perfect for Christmas gifts.